UPDATED JUNE 7, 2019 | WRITTEN BY MOLLY

 It’s also a good idea to put things out of his reach that may be hazardous to his health, such as harmful household or automotive chemicals, poisons, houseplants that could pose health risks, electric cords anything chocolate and other foods toxic to dogs.

-Children should be educated regarding your puppy’s care so that no one, including your puppy, gets needlessly hurt.
+Shih Tzu are generally good with children, but children should be educated regarding your puppy’s care so that no one, including your puppy, gets needlessly hurt.

 Keeping your puppies’ environment safe and clean will do wonders at minimizing potential hazards, and will result in less visits to the vet’s office.